The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - People in the organization demonstrate respect for each other and work productively.

 - The number of people leaving the organization is limited to a minimum.

 - Conflicts and negative environments are minimized.

 - The organizational brand image grows.

-- Everyone in the organization constantly improves their personal and professional qualities.
+- Everyone in the organization continually improves their personal and professional qualities.